google/assertor/how_to_extend.md

 ### What is `derived subject`?

-The feature to create a new subject whose type is different from original subject type.
+A feature to create a new subject whose type is different from the original subject type.

 - `Subject.new_subject(..)`
 - `Subject.new_owned_subject(..)`